 History majors and minors at USM become familiar with past knowledge, the forces of change and the varieties of historical scholarship that examine cultures and events across all times and places.
 As they discover and organize facts, analyze evidence, and apply theory they learn to create meaningful explanations and narratives that support a well-rounded understanding of past human activity and its impact on the world of yesterday, today, and tomorrow.

 The faculty members of the Department of History comprise a group of professional historians dedicated to the pursuit of knowledge and the education of students.
 Professors in the Department have published acclaimed books and articles; they have been awarded various grants and fellowships in the academic profession, including the Fulbright.
 They regularly lecture at national conferences and serve as commentators on historical topics on radio and television programs.
-Department faculty are also active participants in a number of interdisciplinary programs throughout the College of Arts, Humanities, and Social Sciences (CAHS), including the American and New England Studies Program and the Women and Gender Studies Program.
+Department faculty are also active participants in a number of interdisciplinary programs throughout the College of Arts, Humanities, and Social Sciences (CAHS), including the Women and Gender Studies Program.

 Quality Through Caring